Growing up (or even just a few short years ago) I never would have imagined writing a post about how I became a minimalist.

 MY STORY OF TOO MUCH STUFF

 I have always, always had a lot of stuff.
-I wasn’t raised to be particularly materialistic, but I grew up in middle class America and I think it was hard not to be in that environment.
+I wasn’t raised to be particularly materialistic, but I grew up in middle-class America and I think it was hard not to be in that environment.
 (I was a Girl Scout and we actually went camping inside the local shopping mall!
 We sang Kumbaya in the food court and then went shopping all night.)

-Also, like many teenagers, I lacked self confidence and buying things helped me feel like I fit in.
+Also, like many teenagers, I lacked self-confidence and buying things helped me feel like I fit in.
 However, I was different from a lot of other kids because I started working at a very young age.
 My grandparents owned a restaurant and by the time I was sixteen I had two jobs.
 I think most teenage girls love shopping, but I could do much more of it because I had more money to spend.
 (Working so much also made me feel like I deserved to buy things.)

-However, a few years into University, I met some overseas students that opened my mind to new ideas about travel.
+However, a few years into University, I met some overseas students who opened my mind to new ideas about travel.
 It’s a long story, but the short version is that within a few years I had sold/given away almost all my things, travelled around the world, and moved to Australia.

 I also felt trapped and unhappy with where my life was going.